Tal-C/Early-Diagnosis-Of-Autism/README.md

-Final project - The project focuses on early detection of autism in infants, based on the video shooting by their parents.
+Final project - The project focuses on early detection of autism in infants, based on the video captured by their parents.
-The report, that contain statistics of smile, movement and other responses to their enviroment, will send to the expert for follow treatment
+The report, that contains statistics of smiles, face and eyes movement and other responses to their enviroment, will be sent to the expert for follow treatment